MicrosoftDocs/dynamics365-guidance/guidance/business-processes/case-to-resolution-overview.md

 Each of these boxes has a branch that connects to 6.
 Create a case.

-Procure to pay, Plan to produce, and Order to cash each have a parallel branch connecting to Inventory to deliver, which also connects to 6.
+Source to pay, Plan to produce, and Order to cash each have a parallel branch connecting to Inventory to deliver, which also connects to 6.
 Create a case.

 Create a case has parallel branches to each of the end-to-end processes a-j (shown on the right side of the diagram)